ziweiWWANG/AEB-Tracker/README.md

 2. Only run parts of the datasets: set `process_ts_start` and `process_ts_end` to control timestamps; or `event_num_start` and `event_num_end` to control event IDs to run.
 Only use one option and set the other option to `-1`.

-3. `alpha`: decay rate of the event reconstruction.
+3. `alpha`: decay rate of the event-based image reconstructions.
+Only for display.

 4. `save_video_flag`, `save_image_flag`, `save_track_falg`: 1 for saving video/image/tracks.
 Saving files slows down the program.
 Turn off unnecessary saving options.